Revised 18 September 2022

 Keplerian telescope – image from Wikimedia Commons

 Keplerian and Galilean telescopes are both example of refractors where lenses are used to collect and focus light.
-Nowadays virtually all large telescopes are reflectors where curved mirrors, rather than lenses, are used.
-Reflectors have a number of advantages over refractors.
+Nowadays all large telescopes are reflectors where curved mirrors, rather than lenses, are used.
+Reflectors have a number of advantages.
 One of them is that reflectors don’t suffer from chromatic aberration.
 This happens in refractors because different colours of light are bent very slightly differently as they pass through the lens, which results in a blurred image.
 Chromatic aberration can be overcome by using achromatic lenses, which consist of two or more lenses made out of different types of glass joined together to form a compound lens, but this is expensive and technically difficult when constructing larger lenses.
 The main advantage of reflectors is that it is much easier to produce a large mirror than a large lens.
 A large lens many metres in diameters would be very thick, very heavy and difficult to manufacture to the quality needed in a telescope.
 It would also tend to sag, becoming deformed under its own weight, producing a blurred image.

 Yerkes Observatory – Image from University of Chicago